Thinking of getting your own video? Check out our video ads page for more information and video examples.

 Pre-rolls may have their naysayers, but you should take no notice: they are a phenomenal opportunity for brands of all sizes.

 People act as if the ability to ‘skip’ ads is a new thing.
 It really isn’t.
-In fact, as long as I can remember, people have been skipping ads – it’s just that, back in the day, they changed the channel, left the room or turned the page.
+In fact, as long as we can remember, people have been skipping ads – it’s just that, back in the day, they changed the channel, left the room or turned the page.

 The thing is, then – as now – people will always react favourably to great ads!
 That’s why we’ve been creating ads for decades, and will for decades more.
 Pre-rolls are no different.